McNieps/PyNalp/README.md

 # PyNalp
 This game was done for the 2022 pygame summer jam.

 # Controls
-w to move up
+K_w to move up
-a to move left
+K_a to move left
-s to move down
+K_s to move down
-d to move right
+K_d to move right

-K_RETURN to shoot
+K_return (enter) to shoot

+# Note
+The game may crash because attempted to blit but the surface was lock.
+I don't understand, it's a rare occurrence.
+Check about, if it doesn't crash, you're fine!

 # Credits